Revolutionary-Games/Thrive/doc/style_guide.md

   all you did was merge master into the branch to make the merge show up as green on Github.

+- Unfortunately, issues are often created quickly with little detail and context.
+Please do not hesistate to ask questions regarding the issue for clarification and details.

 - For maintainers: When manually merging (which is something you should avoid) GitHub requires a merge commit to recognize the merging of a pull request.
 A "git merge --squash" does not create a